Tag: Thomas Walsh

 The Least Litigated Amendment

-The Third Amendment to the Constitution has never been the basis of a Supreme Court decision, and it has only been cited a few times throughout U.S. legal history.
+By: Thomas Walsh The Third Amendment to the Constitution has never been the basis of a Supreme Court decision, and it has only been cited a few times throughout U.S. legal history.
 It states that “no Soldier shall, in time of peace be quartered in any house, without the consent of the Owner, nor in time of war, but in a manner prescribed by law.”[1]
-The American founders wrote this amendment while they tried to create a nation that improved upon the issues they saw in colonial rule.
-However, it has seldom been applicable in its literal formulation to American society.[2]
-As such, the Third Amendment is largely overlooked in the legal field but has been cited in a few landmark cases throughout history and may have implications for sociopolitical issues within the United States today.
+The American founders wrote this amendment while they tried to create a nation that improved […]

 The Historical Applications of the Free Exercise and the Establishment Clauses